-Kris is attacked one night, and hypnotized, using a grub with hypnotic properties, administered by a thief.
-She follows the thief's instructions to give him everything, even taking out loans.
-After the worms are extracted, she wakes up to find her life ruined.
+When a woman's attacked and injured, he's hypnotised, and, using a grub with hypnotic properties.
+When the worms are extracted, she wakes up to find her life ruined.
 She's lost her job, her finances are destroyed.
-Years later, she meets Jeff whom she may have a lot in common with.Written by
+Years later, she meets Jeff whom she's a lot in common with.Written by

 Was this review helpful to you?